RickdeJager/CTF/ALLES2020/ALLESCraft/writeup.md

 ### Final goal
 Let's start by giving a quick overview of the game plan here.
 We want to set up a TCP session through an OpenComputers program.
 We will need 3 pieces of software to realise this goal:
-* A proxy written in Lua, to run the computer.
+* A proxy written in Lua, to run on the in-game computer.
 * A "middleware" proxy (written in Python).
 * An "Evil" Waterfall proxy, to handle authentication.